Last Updated May 31st, 2019

 So, for reaping the hair benefits of aloe vera, gently massage aloe gel into your scalp before bed.
 (But don’t forget to let it dry before you hit the pillow!)

 Dealing with those frustrating little white flakes?
 Massage a couple tablespoons of aloe vera into your scalp before bed.
-Studies have shown that aloe vera is an effective natural treatment for itchy, flaky scalps.16
+Studies have shown that aloe vera may provide benefits for itchy, flaky scalps.16

 A Plant Fit For a Queen